Dorćol

 Dorćol (Дорћол; [dǒrtɕol]) is an affluent urban neighborhood of Belgrade, the capital of Serbia.
 It is located in Belgrade's municipality of Stari Grad.

-Located along the right bank of the Danube, Dorćol is oldest surviving neighborhood in Belgrade.
+Located along the right bank of the Danube, Dorćol is the oldest surviving neighborhood in Belgrade.
 It is known for its specific urban charm and the mentality of its residents.
 The neighborhood has experienced artistic revival since the 2000s concurrently with the Savamala neighborhood on the opposite, Sava, bank.
 After being featured in numerous reports, including by the BBC and The Guardian, Time Out magazine placed Dorćol on their list of "50 coolest neighborhoods".
 It has been described as a Belgrade "phenomenon", an "exciting, creative and inventive spot", and the "authentic, organic soul of the city".

 A section of Upper Dorćol was declared a spatial cultural-historical unit in 1989, and placed under protection as the "Area surrounding Dositej's Lyceum".

 Location

 Dorćol begins already some 700 meters north of Terazije, the central square of Belgrade.
-It can roughlyn be divided into two sections, Gornji (or Upper) Dorćol (formerly known as Zerek), which covers the area from Academy Park to Cara Dušana street, and Donji (or Lower) Dorćol, formerly called Jalija, which occupies the area betweenCara Dušana, Bulevar despota Stefana and the right bank of the Danube.
+It can roughly be divided into two sections, Gornji (or Upper) Dorćol (formerly known as Zerek), which covers the area from Academy Park to Cara Dušana street, and Donji (or Lower) Dorćol, formerly called Jalija, which occupies the area between Cara Dušana, Bulevar despota Stefana and the right bank of the Danube.
 It borders (and largely overlaps) the neighborhoods of Stari Grad and Jevremovac (east and south) and the fortress of Kalemegdan (west).
 The population of the neighborhood in the widest sense was 22,707 in 2002.